Labour MP Jack Dromey dies aged 73

 "My thoughts and those of the whole Labour movement are with Harriet, their children and all those who knew and loved Jack."

-MPs from across the Commons - where Mr Dromey spoke just 24 hours ago on Afghan refugees - have been paying tribute to the MP.
+The party's deputy leader, Angela Rayner, also described him as a "great mentor and supporter to me, but above all a friend for many years".

+Shadow foreign secretary David Lammy, who said he sat next to him in the Commons on Thursday, said Mr Dromey was a "Labour man to his bones and proud champion for his constituents and for working people."

-Shadow culture secretary Lucy Powell said she was "floored" by the news, calling him "one of the best", while shadow business secretary John Reynolds called him "a man of such integrity and kindness".
+Another frontbench colleague, shadow culture secretary Lucy Powell, said she was "floored" by the news, calling him "one of the best", while shadow business secretary John Reynolds called him "a man of such integrity and kindness".

+Conservative politicians also spoke about the loss to Parliament, with Culture Secretary Nadine Dorries calling him "a kind gentleman" whose politics "never stood in the way of his gentle nature, kind words and good manners with his always, always happy smile".

+Trade Minister Penny Mordaunt said, "Parliament has lost a giant", while fellow MP Tracey Crouch said she "felt sick" hearing the news, adding: "He was one of the kindest colleagues who didn't define people by party."